ElSeaTea/Epics-Toolkit/README.md

 # Epics-Toolkit
 Random scripts for epics.gg

-I'm releasing this becouse all my accounts are banned anyway.
+I'm releasing this because all my accounts are banned anyway.
+Some of these scripts are unfinished/buggy/not working.